 Myth 2: I need very advanced math skills to get a high GMAT score.

-Fact: The math skills tested on GMAT exam are relatively straightforward.
+Fact: The math skills tested on the GMAT exam are relatively straightforward.

 The GMAT will not test you on anything beyond high school level.
 Just review basic to intermediate concepts on algebra, arithmetic and geometry for the Quantitative section.
 The difficulty of the GMAT quantitative question stems from the logical and analytical skills required to solve them.